 Safety First!

-One of the major concerns with teeth whitening lights, whether they use UV or LED technology, is safety.
+One of the major concerns with tooth brightening lights, whether they use UV or LED technology, is safety.
 Both types of lights emit a bright blue light that speeds up the whitening process but can also potentially harm your eyes if not careful.
 UV lights, in particular, pose higher risks because they emit ultraviolet radiation.
 While LED lights are generally safer, their intense blue light still requires some caution.

 I bought a blue LED teeth whitening light online.
 Is it effective?